jfversluis/Plugin.Maui.CalendarStore/README.md

 Before you can start using `CalendarStore`, you will need to request the proper permissions on each platform.

-The permissions will automatically be requested by this library when needed.
+The runtime permission is automatically requested by the plugin when any of the methods is called.

 #### iOS/macOS